A Lagrangian Approach to Optimal Randomization: Lagrangian Iteration

-We then obtain the following property of $x^N$ as in Algorithm \ref{math_alg_mh}: \begin{theorem} We assume that the sequence $(\mu^k)_{k=1}^\infty$ satisfies
+We now examine the property of the lottery solution $x^N$ generated by Algorithm \ref{math_alg_mh} and have the following result. \begin{theorem} We assume that the sequence $(\mu^k)_{k=1}^\infty$ satisfies

-Let $x^*$ be the solution to system \eqref{math_lot_mh}, and the corresponding Lagrangian multipliers to $x^*$ exist.
-Then for any $\epsilon>0$, there exists $N\in \mathbb{N}_+$, such that when $n>N$, $x^n$ obtained in Algorithm \ref{math_alg_mh} is an $\epsilon-$optimal solution to system \eqref{math_lot_mh}. \end{theorem} \begin{proof} The theorem is proven directly by combining Proposition \ref{math_thm_heu_mh} and Proposition \ref{math_thm_lagconv_mh}. \end{proof} Theorem \ref{math_thm_final_mh} demonstrates that (under the appropriate assumptions on the learning rates $\mu^k$), the lottery we constructed by the algorithm is an approximation of the optimal lottery.
+Let $x^*$ be the solution to system \eqref{math_lot_mh}, and suppose the corresponding Lagrangian multipliers to $x^*$ exist.
+Then for any $\epsilon>0$, there exists $N\in \mathbb{N}_+$, such that when $n>N$, $x^n$ obtained in Algorithm \ref{math_alg_mh} is an $\epsilon-$optimal solution to system \eqref{math_lot_mh}. \end{theorem} \begin{proof} See Appendix \ref{app: math_thm_final_mh}. \end{proof} Theorem \ref{math_thm_final_mh} demonstrates that, under the appropriate assumptions on the learning rates $\mu^k$, the lottery we constructed by the algorithm is an approximation of the optimal lottery.